rossph3lan/Recipe_Cluster/README.md

 4. **Deployment**

-* My Project is Deployed both on GitHub & Heroku.
+* My Project is deployed both on GitHub & Heroku.

 ## Testing